akhileshraut/Customer-Complaint-Tracking/README.md

 2. Create a new PivotTable that shows the "Open" and "Closed" complaints by week, then visualize the trend using a stacked column chart.
 3. Add formatting and polish to the report by modifying the KPIs, chart, and timeline filter.

-# Overview -

-This report provides a comprehensive view of consumer complaints by analyzing their status ("Open" or "Closed") and visualizing weekly trends.
-The primary goals are to measure key performance indicators (KPIs) related to complaint resolutions, offer insights into weekly complaint volumes, and highlight potential overdue cases.
-Through enhanced visibility and clear tracking mechanisms, this report aims to support the Compliance team in maintaining responsive service to consumer complaints.

 # Findings -